 As an exploration stage company, the Company's income is limited to interest income and other incidental income.
-The recoverability of the amounts shown for mineral properties, exploration and evaluation costs and property, plant and equipment is dependent upon, but not limited to: the existence and economic recovery of mineral reserves in the future; the ability to obtain necessary permits and financing to complete the exploration and development of these properties; government policies and regulations; and attaining profitable production or proceeds from the disposition of properties.
+The recoverability of the amount shown for mineral properties, exploration and evaluation costs is dependent upon, but not limited to: the existence and economic recovery of mineral reserves in the future; the ability to obtain necessary permits and financing to complete the exploration and development of these properties; government policies and regulations; and attaining profitable production or proceeds from the disposition of properties.
 The Company may be adversely affected by governmental amendments or changes to mining laws, regulations and requirements in Namibia.